nair-p/nair-p.github.io/CV.md

 ---
 # Curriculum Vitae

-Please find my official one-page [CV](assets/cv.pdf) as updated on October 16, 2018.
+My official one-page CV as updated on October 16, 2018 can be found [here](assets/cv.pdf).
 <br>
 My detailed CV can be found [here](assets/cv_long.pdf).